-Cultivation of oil palm is the biggest land use of the land adjacent to NSPSF, covering an area of about 9655 ha in the 1km buffer zone.
-Most of these estates are owned by big corporations such as PKPS, Sime Darby, FELDA etc., whereas smallholders also plant small scale oil palm at the fringe of the forest reserve.
+Oil palm estate is arguably the biggest land use of the land adjacent to NSPSF, covering an area of about 8559 ha in the 1km buffer zone.
+Most of these estates are mainly owned by big corporations such as PKPS, Sime Darby, FELDA etc., whereas smallholders also plant small scale oil palm at the fringe of the forest reserve.